onesmuskipz/E-Commerce/README.md

- # PinLoc Surveyors Ltd Website
+ # Cheersway E-commerce Ltd Website

-Welcome to the official website of **PinLoc Surveyors Ltd**.
+Welcome to the official website of **Cheersway E-commerce Ltd**.
 This is a simple, responsive website built using HTML, CSS, and Bootstrap 5.
 It showcases the services provided by the surveying company, including topographical surveys, geodetic surveys, construction surveys, and boundary surveys.
 The website also includes sections for testimonials, a newsletter subscription form, and contact information.

 ## Features